2010 AFL Grand Final: Third quarter

 St Kilda began to win clearances again, and after both teams mustered rushed behinds, Riewoldt scored the first goal of the quarter in the 5th minute from a coast-to-coast play.
-Midway through the quarter, Gardiner left the field injured, leaving St Kilda (who had omitted back-up ruckman Ben McEvoy for the game) without a recognised ruckman.
-Collingwood had long-range shots at goal by Cloke and Dawes fall short and rushed for behinds in the middle stages of the quarter, but could not score a goal.
-The Saints kicked two goals in five minutes through Goddard and Gilbert to close the gap to seven points in the 22nd minute.
+Midway through the quarter, ruckman Michael Gardiner left the field injured, leaving St Kilda (who had omitted back-up ruckman Ben McEvoy for the game) without a recognised ruckman.
+Collingwood had long-range shots at goal by Cloke and Chris Dawes fall short and rushed for behinds in the middle stages of the quarter, but could not score a goal.
+The Saints kicked two goals in five minutes through Brendon Goddard and Sam Gilbert to close the gap to seven points in the 22nd minute.
 Thomas had a good chance to score a goal late in the quarter, but missed with a wild snap shot under little pressure.
 Collingwood took an eight-point lead into three-quarter time.

 After Collingwood's complete dominance of the second quarter, the third quarter was much more closely contested.
 The teams were even in both clearances and contested disposals, and both managed six shots on goal.
 In St Kilda's case, their six shots yielded 3.3 (21), while in Collingwood's case, they yielded only 0.5 (5)—including hitting the post once, two falling short and then getting touched through for behinds, and one falling short and being marked by an opponent for no score.
 Hayes and Goddard were again prominent at the clearances, with both playing at various times as the third man up in ruck contests.
-Part-time ruckman Jason Blake assumed much of the ruck responsibility following Michael Gardiner's injury.
+Part-time ruckman Jason Blake assumed much of the ruck responsibility following Gardiner's injury.